 The Mission District San Francisco is another colorful, interesting SF neighborhood.
-Here you will find a mixture of cultures, some of the best restaurants in the city, and a number of places to grab a drink at night.
+Here you will find a mixture of cultures, some of the best restaurants in the city, a number of places to grab a drink at night and plenty of other fun things to do.

 It is one of my favorite places to visit during the day or at night.
 If you want a real San Francisco experience, you have to head over to the Mission at least once during your visit.